iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted14014/report.md

 > major power consumption issues. had to uninstall it because I couldn't use my phone normally without having to charge in the middle of the day, and I only really text on an average day. also noticed my phone was running very hot constantly when I had the app installed. this is something we definitely need, but please optimize it so it doesn't make my phone unusable.<br> :date: __2020-11-19 19:11:35__

-> There is nothing wrong with the app persay, its just i have been using it and i have been doing alot of christmas shopping, and i got not 1 alert.
-You know how many people out there that have tested positive and havent reported!!
-So this app isnt going to work!<br> :date: __2020-11-09 17:38:51__

-> When I try to turn on notifications, I get an error saying "something went wrong".
-It will not enable.<br> :date: __2020-11-08 21:26:50__

 #### 1-star reviews